MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-table-transact-sql.md

 **MAX_DURATION** when used with `RESUMABLE = ON` (requires `ONLINE=ON`) indicates time (an integer value specified in minutes) that a resumable online add constraint operation is executed before being paused.
 If not specified, the operation continues until completion.

-For more information on using resumable add table constraints operations, see [Resumable table add constraints](/sql/relational-databases/security/resumable-table-add-constraints).
+For more information on enabling and using resumable `ALTER TABLE ADD CONSTRAINT` operations, see [Resumable table add constraints](/sql/relational-databases/security/resumable-table-add-constraints).

 ## Remarks